youssefh4/MPR-viewer/README.md

    - Click "Run TotalSegmentator" in the sidebar
    - Wait for AI processing to complete
    - View segmented organs with color coding
+   - AI will display the top 3 detected organs by volume

 ### Advanced Features
 - **Oblique Slicing**: Use rotation controls for 3D visualization